Eugenio Pugliese Carratelli

 Active (i.e. Radar) Satellite remote sensing data of the sea have been employed for many years for wind and sea state analysis; there is still a lot to be done, however, in order to improve the scope and the accuracy of their applications.
 The understanding of sea state and wind velocity from altimeter and SAR data - as well as, possibly from scatterometer - is indeed far from perfect, and new interference based systems provide new challenges

-A simple description of the techniques involved is given (in Italian) on GuardiaPiemontese2012
+A simple description of the techniques involved is given (in Italian) on GuardiaPiemontese2012 or in

 and on a tutorial presented at the GNRAC meeting: http://www.gnrac.it/G3/2020CNSC-G3/Programma-CNSC-G3_2021_Finale.pdf